tlswg/tls13-pkcs1/draft-ietf-tls-tls13-pkcs1.md

 # IANA Considerations

-IANA is requested to create the following entries in the TLS SignatureScheme registry, defined in {{!RFC8446}}.
+IANA is requested to create the following entries in the TLS SignatureScheme registry.
 The "Recommended" column should be set to "N", and the "Reference" column should be set to this document.

 | Value  |  Description                       |